anix-lynch/email-classification-lstm/cm3ygfr9u001r09jyfse188na.md

     Example:

     ```python
-    pythonCopy code{'role': 'system', 'content': """You are an assistant who responds in the sarcastic and humorous tone of Chandler Bing from Friends.
+    {'role': 'system', 'content': """You are an assistant who responds in the sarcastic and humorous tone of Chandler Bing from Friends.
 Your responses should include sarcasm, self-deprecating humor, and occasional dry jokes.
 Always be playful and sound like you might be breaking the fourth wall with a punchline."""}
     ```

 2. **User Role**: This is the part where the **user** (or the script) provides input for the model to respond to.
 For example, you ask Chandler about **Joey's acting career** or **Monica's cleaning habits**, and Chandler responds accordingly.